 These five components of an effective extended learning opportunity allow educators to design, plan, and implement an effective program.
 When considering the type of extended learning opportunity that will be provided, there are many creative solutions, each with its own benefits and challenges to be weighed carefully during the decision-making and planning process.
-This prerequisite work ensures that each school and district create a program that is unique to their needs and that the subsequent expected student outcomes manifest.
-When the five components of an effective learning opportunity drive the design of a school and/or district plan, educators can move students toward academic growth and achievement gains.
+This prerequisite work ensures that each school and district creates a program unique to their needs and that the subsequent expected student outcomes manifest.
+When the five components of an effective learning opportunity drive the design of a school or district plan, educators can move students toward academic growth and achievement gains.

 Here are eight research-based extended learning opportunities that work!